swiss-ssi-group/swiyu-aspire-aspnetcore/README.md

 ## Getting started Aspire and swiyu

 Aspire is used to develop and implement the applications.
-4 container applications provided by swiyu are used to implement the swiyu logic.
+Four container applications provided by swiyu are used to implement the swiyu logic.
 The end user application uses the provided APIs.

 ### swiyu containers